 Icebreaker.
 Ask participants to share their favorite game as a child and why.
 Players can share with their small group or with the overall group depending on the total number of players and amount of time available.
-Facilitator can also use icebreaker for introductions - players introduce themselves and share their favorite game at the same time.
-Note: While facilitators can use a different icebreaker, the use of an icebreaker is highly recommended.
-The type of icebreaker is influenced by the number of people and time available.
+Facilitator can also use icebreaker for introductions-players introduce themselves and share their favorite game at the same time.

+Note: Facilitators can choose a different icebreaker, but using one is highly recommended.
+The icebreaker choice should consider the group size and available time.
 Form small groups.
 Each small group should have three to six players.
-Facilitators are encouraged to consider multiple factors when determining how to form small groups (i.e. grouping players with similar vs. different professional roles; grouping players from the same organization vs. different organizations, etc.).
+Facilitators are encouraged to consider multiple factors when determining how to form small groups (i.e., grouping players with similar vs. different roles; grouping players from the same organization vs. different ones, etc.).

-3. Introduce game materials · approximately 5 minutes
+3. Introduce game · approximately 5 minutes

-Distribute Game Kits (one kit per small group).
-Ask each group to open their kit and unpack materials.
-Introduce each component included with the game kit - two-sided gameboard squares, event cards, resource cards, character cards, and character pieces.
-Note: Gameboard set up will take place during Round 1.
+Distribute and introduce games.
+Ask each group to open their box and unpack components.
+Introduce each component included the game box: two-sided gameboard squares, event cards, resource cards, character cards, character pieces and Player Guide.